cleanlab/cleanlab/README.md

 rp.fit(X_train, y_may_have_label_errors)
 pred = rp.predict(X_test) # Estimates the predictions you would have gotten had you trained without label errors.
 ```

-## Starter Examples

-New to **confidentlearing**?
-Check out the [visualizing confident learning](examples/visualizing_confident_learning.ipynb) and the [Iris dataset simple example](examples/iris_simple_example.ipynb) pages to see how easy it is to characterize label noise in datasets, learn with noisy labels, identify label errors, estimate latent priors and noisy channels, and more.